Updated October 27, 2023

 Annually amount saved: INR.22800 (1900*12)

-Based on the above calculation, you may be wondering if using electricity in a diligent manner can save a huge amount.
+Based on the above calculation, you may wonder if using electricity diligently can save a huge amount.

-Below are a few saving money tips to save electricity:
+Below are a few money tips to save electricity:

 - Replace ordinary light bulbs with LEDs.